 The vulnerability as described in ISO/IEC 24772-1 subclause 6.55 applies to Ada.
 In Ada, there are two main categories of unspecified behaviour, one having to do with unspecified aspects of normal run-time behaviour, and one having to do with bounded errors, errors that need not be detected at run-time but for which there is a limited number of possible run-time effects (though always including the possibility of raising Program_Error exception).

-For the normal behaviour category, there are several distinct aspects of run-time behaviour that may be unspecified, including:
+For the normal behaviour category, there are several distinct aspects of run-time behaviour that can be unspecified, including:

 Order in which certain actions are performed at run-time;